Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 How Safe Are You Online?

 For various reasons too complex to go into here, negativity seems to be winning out on the internet.
 The only way to fight it—beyond not being part of the problem—is filtering out the worst comments.
 Hopefully, this article will help you do just that.
+Or perhaps you want to delete your social media account entirely.

 Looking beyond the comments, there are other aspects of the internet you need to be wary of.
 So we have a compiled a list of questions you need to ask yourself if you want to be sure you’re safe online.